 Read more about H&M's corporate governance at hmgroup.com/corporategovernance.

 Here you will find, among other things:

-- Previous corporate governance reports

 - Articles of association

+- Information about the board of directors, CEO, auditors and audit committee

+- Information about standards and policies

+- Information and material from previous AGMs and Extraordinary General Meetings

 - Information on the nomination committee

-- Information about the board of directors, CEO, auditors, audit committee

-- Information about guidelines and policies

-- Information and material from previous AGMs and Extraordinary General Meetings
+- Previous corporate governance reports

 - Risks and uncertainties

 H & M Hennes & Mauritz AB has chosen to have the corporate governance report as a separate document to the annual report, in accordance with chapter 6 section 8 of the Swedish Annual Accounts Act.
-The information that must be provided under chapter 6 section 6 items 3-6 of the Annual Accounts Act is included in the annual and sustainability report on page 59 of the annual and sustainability report for 2021 of H&M Group and is therefore not included in this corporate governance report.
-In accordance with chapter 6 section 9 of the Annual Accounts Act, the company's auditors have issued a statement on the corporate governance report that can be found on page 15.
+The information that must be provided under chapter 6 section 6 items 3-6 of the Annual Accounts Act is included on page 80 of the H&M Group Annual and Sustainability Report for 2022 and is therefore not included in this corporate governance report.
+In accordance with chapter 6 section 9 of the Annual Accounts Act, the company's auditors have issued a statement on the corporate governance report that can be found on page 18.

-During the financial year 2021 H&M did not deviate from the Code.
+During the financial year 2022 H&M did not deviate from the Code.